 But that didn’t stop my folks.

-According to them, everything that made the holiday so spectacular was likely to kill us if we weren’t careful.
+According to them, everything that made the holiday so spectacular was likely to kill us if we weren’t careful, along with other hazards around the house the rest of the year.
 And it all started with the tree and those strings of sparkling lights.
 We were staunch purists when it came to the tree:

 That last one may seem alarmist, and I assure you that it is.
 But when you still believe it’s okay for some large, strange man to break into your house once a year, you can’t discern a credible threat from an exaggerated one.